PLFJY/bp-sys-wpf/README_EN.md

  I will maintain this software for a long time, if there is a new version, you will be alerted when you start the software, then you can go to the bottom right corner of the About screen to update it.

+ ---

- ---The program will be maintained for a long time.
+The program will be maintained for a long time.

  Some special notes: the root directory of this program is structured in the following folders: 7z, pic, Resource.